seanlandsman/rss2instapaper/README.md

 rss2instapaper
 ==============

-Google Reader to Instapaper
+RSS Reader to Instapaper

-Code to interact with Google Reader & Instapaper.
+Code to interact with RSS feeds and send the resulting article URLs to Instapaper.

-GoogleReader.java -> Google Reader Services
+RssReader.java -> RSS Reader Services
 InstapaperService.java -> Instapaper Services
 ReaderToInstapaperService -> Provides a thin, high level service to both of the above

-See http://www.seanlandsman.com/2011/11/google-reader-api-with-java_13.html for more details on this project
+See http://www.seanlandsman.com/2013/07/processing-rss-feeds-and-sending.html for more details on this project